gayatrig19/the-unplugged-club/README.md

 1. Navigate to the GitHub Repository 'gayatrig19/the-unplugged-club'
 2. Click 'Code' drop down menu - a green button shown right above the file list.
-3. Copy the URL of the repository using 'HTTPS', 'SSH'or Github CLI.
+3. Copy the URL of the repository using 'HTTPS', 'SSH'or 'Github CLI'.
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type 'git clone', and then paste the URL copied earlier.